 - New Mexico State Bar Real Property, Probate and Trust Section

 - New Mexico State Bar Young Lawyers Division

 - Young Lawyers Division / UNM School of Law Mentorship Program, 2015

 - New Mexico Association of Commerce and Industry: Entrepreneurship Committee, Taxation Committee

-- Represented multinational renewable energy company in connection with the $125 million sale of its wind energy project assets in New Mexico.
+- Represented multinational renewable energy company in the $125 million sale of its wind energy project assets in New Mexico.
 Involved in performing due diligence, primarily involving analyzing any potential restrictions on the sale arising out of the more than 50 leases and surface use agreements with abutting landowners.

-- Represented regional restaurant chain in connection with the $15 million sale of its assets.
+- Represented regional restaurant chain in the $15 million sale of its assets.
 Involved in drafting asset purchase agreement and related schedules and performing due diligence, including analyzing and summarizing all the client’s existing agreements.